 Glow in the dark clay is available in Fimo (soft) and Sculpey III clays.
-The Sculpey clay comes in several different colors.
+The Sculpey clay comes in several different fluorescent colors.

 Handling Characteristics of Glow in the Dark Clays

 Glow in the dark clays tend to be more brittle after curing (baking) and are prone to discoloration if overbaked.
 The Fimo Glow in the Dark clay is very soft and sticky.
 It would be very difficult to create canes using this clay.
 The characteristics of the Fimo clay make it very difficult to create firm shapes or model figures.
 It is probably best used for softer sculpture lines.
 Like other polymer clay, you can change the handling characteristics to make the clays less brittle, by adding 'translucent' or 'porcelain' clay to the glow in the dark clay.
 Additions will change the amount of glow the clay gives off however.

 Other Glow in the Dark Clays